Tate conjecture

-In number theory and algebraic geometry, the Tate conjecture is a 1963 conjecture of John Tate that would describe the algebraic cycles on a variety in terms of a more computable invariant, the Galois representation on étale cohomology.
+In mathematics, specifically arithmetic geometry, the Tate conjecture is a 1963 conjecture of John Tate that would describe the algebraic cycles on a variety in terms of a more computable invariant, the Galois representation on étale cohomology.
 The conjecture is a central problem in the theory of algebraic cycles.
 It can be considered an arithmetic analog of the Hodge conjecture.